 The terms “hazy” and “juicy” are often used interchangeably when describing IPAs, but they do have subtle differences that distinguish them from one another.
-Both styles have gained popularity in recent years, especially in the scene, and have a lot to offer in terms of flavor and aroma.
+Both styles have gained popularity in recent years, especially in the craft beer scene, and have a lot to offer in terms of flavor and aroma.

-Hazy IPAs, also known as New England IPAs or NEIPAs, are characterized by their hazy appearance, which comes from the suspension of hop particles and in the .
+Hazy IPAs, also known as New England IPAs or NEIPAs, are characterized by their hazy appearance, which comes from the suspension of hop particles and yeast in the beer.
 This gives them a cloudy or turbid appearance, unlike the clear and filtered appearance of traditional IPAs.
-The haziness is achieved by using certain techniques, such as dry hopping during fermentation or adding late in the brewing process.
+The haziness is achieved by using certain brewing techniques, such as dry hopping during fermentation or adding hops late in the brewing process.
 This results in a beer that is unfiltered and has a slightly higher protein content, contributing to its hazy appearance.

 Juicy IPAs, on the other hand, focus more on the flavor profile of the beer.
-They are often described as having intense tropical and citrus fruit flavors, reminiscent of freshly squeezed .
+They are often described as having intense tropical and citrus fruit flavors, reminiscent of freshly squeezed juice.
 The term “juicy” refers to the juicy, fruity aromas and flavors that these IPAs exhibit.
 This is achieved through the use of specific hop varieties that impart these fruity characteristics, as well as the addition of fruit purees or extracts in some cases.
-Juicy IPAs tend to be less than traditional IPAs, with a focus on hop flavor and aroma rather than hop bitterness.
+Juicy IPAs tend to be less bitter than traditional IPAs, with a focus on hop flavor and aroma rather than hop bitterness.

 While hazy IPAs and juicy IPAs share some similarities, such as their lower bitterness levels and emphasis on hop flavor, the main difference lies in their appearance and mouthfeel.
 Hazy IPAs have a distinct cloudy appearance, while juicy IPAs can range from clear to slightly hazy.
 Additionally, hazy IPAs often have a fuller or creamier mouthfeel due to the suspended particles, while juicy IPAs typically have a lighter and more refreshing mouthfeel.